HiDiHlabs/YAPSA/README.md

 To identify groups of samples which were exposed to similar mutational processes, the exposure vectors of the samples can be compared.
-The YAPSA package provides a custom function for this task: `complex_heatmap_exposures`, which uses the package *[ComplexHeatmap](http://bioconductor.org/packages/ComplexHeatmap)* by Zuguang Gu [@ComplexHeatmap2015].
+The YAPSA package provides a custom function for this task: `complex_heatmap_exposures`, which uses the package *[ComplexHeatmap](http://bioconductor.org/packages/ComplexHeatmap)* by Zuguang Gu.
 It produces output as follows:

 ```r